 • Mera peak climbing permit.

-• A route map, first aid medical kit box, water purification, oxygen saturation check up everyday, company t-shirt, and complementary climbing/trekking certificate.
+• A route map, first aid medical kit box, water purification, daily oxygen saturation check, company t-shirt, and complementary climbing/trekking certificate.

 Garbage deposit.